Lewistown, Pennsylvania: 20th century

-Present day
+21st century

+The early 2000s saw the loss of Scotty's Fashions, Mann Edge Tool, Overhead Door shuttering its sectional division, and Ford New Holland shuttering its Belleville plant.
+This led to the related closing of the Belleville Foundry.

-In 2011, Standard Steel merged with Japanese company Sumitomo Industries and is now known as Nippon Steel; this merger effectively saved the jobs of 500 union laborers as well as many others in the area.
+In 2011, Standard Steel merged with Japanese company Sumitomo Industries and is now known as Nippon Steel.
+This merger effectively saved the jobs of 500 union laborers as well as many others in the area.
 First Quality, an adult incontinence products manufacturer, opened a facility in Lewistown that employs approximately 400 people.
-Geisinger purchased Lewistown Hospital in 2013 and expanded services including a helicopter pad, the Geisinger LIFE program and a new clinic in nearby Reedsville.
+Geisinger purchased Lewistown Hospital in 2013 and expanded services, including a helicopter pad, the Geisinger LIFE program, and a new clinic in nearby Reedsville.

-Today, Lewistown is seeing a boom in new small businesses by young entrepreneurs including restaurants and retail.
+In the 2020s, Lewistown has seen growth in new small businesses by young entrepreneurs, including restaurants and retail.
 The construction of an enhanced highway system between Lewistown and State College was completed in 2020 and better connects the two communities.